-All patients should be advised to report symptoms of visual impairment, such as changes in visual acuity, changes in colour vision, blurred vision, or visual field defect.
-In such cases, prompt evaluation is recommended with referral to an ophthalmologist as necessary.
+If symptoms of visual impairment appear, such as changes in visual acuity, changes in color vision, blurred vision, or visual field defect, prompt ophthalmic evaluation is recommended.
 Visual function should be monitored in all patients taking linezolid for extended periods (greater than or equal to 3 months) and in all patients reporting new visual symptoms regardless of length of therapy with linezolid.

-If peripheral or optic neuropathy occurs, the continued use of Linezolid should be weighed against the potential risks.
+If peripheral or optic neuropathy occurs, the continued use of linezolid in these patients should be weighed against the potential risks.